 A Bit of 1x Drivetrain History

 Before mass-market 1x drivetrains existed, cyclists used to make their own by cobbling together different components.
-These setups were often unreliable.
+These early 1x setups were often unreliable.
 Chains frequently dropped.
 Gears missed.
 There wasn’t enough gear range available.

 In 2012, Sram released the first mass-market 1x drivetrain.
 This was made possible by 3 technological advancements including: